DengXiangyun/SI507-Final-Project/README.md

 - `/results`: table of the results
 - `/plot`: it will show you the bar chart of the results
 - `/about`: it will take you to the github page of this project
-- `/datasource`: it will take you to the SoFIFA offical site.
+- `/datasource`: it will take you to the SoFIFA official site.

 ## Project Demo